Umuzi-org/tech-department/content/projects/kotlin/project-8/work-manager/_index.md

 ### Step 2: Explore the code

-The starter app comes with a lot of code that was introduced in the previous codelab.
+The starter app comes with a lot of code that was introduced in the previous project.
 The starter code for this codelab has networking, user interface, offline cache, and repository modules.
 You can focus on scheduling the background task using WorkManager.

 - In Android Studio, expand all the packages.
 - Explore the database package.
 The package contains the database entities and the local database, which is implemented using Room.
 - Explore the repository package.
 The package contains the VideosRepository class that abstracts the data layer from the rest of the app.
-- Explore the rest of starter code on your own, and with the help of the previous codelab.
+- Explore the rest of starter code on your own, and with the help of the previous project.

 ### Concept: WorkManager
 WorkManager is one of the Android Architecture Components and part of Android Jetpack.
 WorkManager is for background work that's deferrable and requires guaranteed execution: